Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Further results and comparison analyses

 \fig~\ref{fig:Zhat-poHB2aRS6} shows the posterior mean status curves $\bar Z_j^{(t)},\ t\in [b_j,e_j]$ for each bishop $j\in\M$.
 This is defined as for $\bar U_j^{(t)},\ t\in [b_j,e_j]$ in \eq~\ref{eq:post-mean-U-process}.
 This figure should be compared with \fig~\ref{fig:Uhat-poHB2aRS6}.
 For further discussion of this pair of figures see \sec~\ref{sec:poHB2aRS6}.

 \fig~\ref{fig:tau-poHB2aRS6} shows 90\% HPD sets for the posterior distribution of the list times $\tau_i,\ i\in \I$.
 The $x$-axis in this graph is the list index (sorted, so that prior mean list times increase).
 Recall the data gives us a time range $\tau_i\in [\tau_i^-,\tau_i^+]$ for each list.
 The red bars show this time interval constraint, and also represent the prior, which is uniform.
 The dates of some lists are known without uncertainty (so $\tau_i^-=\tau_i^+$).
 These lists have been omitted from \fig~\ref{fig:tau-poHB2aRS6}.
 It can be seen that the data do inform the list times a little (the grey set is restricted relative to the red bar) though the benefit is seen mainly in lists with substantial prior time ranges (the longer red bars).
+We learn little here as the prior constraints $\tau_i\in [\tau^-_i,\tau^+_i]$ are already quite tight.
 The principle purpose of including the uncertain list dates in the analysis is to feed through the uncertainty in list dates into the estimates of average {authority} $\bar U^{(t)}_j$ and consensus partial orders $\bar h^{(t)}(\xi)$ rather than to do list dating.

+Finally we plot the full set of consensus partial orders for the analysis in this section.
+These are most easily viewed in the online version of this paper using a zoom function.
+The graphs for the years 1134-1136 were selected and plotted in \fig~\ref{fig:CPO-poHB2aRS6} for ease of viewing.